 Need for Training: To ensure Lusive can meet

-customer expectations, the (Company has developed ensure employees can handle
+customer expectations, the ( Company has developed ensure employees can handle

 retail transactions, and meet . ,

 following: identify new custo increase customer service a and effectively utilize financial

-occupations are involved in p new products, manage or manage production.
+proccupations are involved in preserved products, manage or manage production.
 With an with Lusive customers, these mer service skills training to

-will be provided to staff to interproduction and assembly prolearn to manufacture and prooffered by Lusive.
-Training ocesses.
-Production Staff will operly ship new products will ensure product builds are ctively, with minimum issues, in
+Manufacturing Skills and Continuous Improvement training will be provided to staff to introduce workers to new production and assembly processes.
+Production Staff will learn to manufacture and properly ship new products offered by Lusive.
+Training will ensure product builds are executed efficiently and effectively, with minimum issues, in effort to deliver orders in a timely manner.

 Upgrading employee skills wability to gain efficiencies an Training delivered on compuprocedures will also streamli support profitability and grow d maximize effectiveness.
 Iter systems (software), and Ine business operations and

 Training courses listed in the following Types of Tra culum will be provided via the following training method(s) under

 ⊠ Class/lab □ СВТ ☐ Productive Lab

 ☐ MS Precept or MS Didactic

 Business Skills Com puter Skills Manufacturing Skills

 Continuous Improvement

 Training Hours

 ours over 45 55 Hours proposed

 l .